Heracles (or as he’s more commonly known by his Roman name, Hercules) is one of the mightiest heroes in Ancient Greece.

 Heracles’ First Battle

-And Hera didn’t stop with simply trying to curtail Heracles’ destiny.
+And Hera didn’t stop trying to curtail Heracles’ destiny.
 She also attempted to murder the child outright while he was still in the cradle, sending a pair of snakes to kill the infant.

 This didn’t work out as she had planned, however.
 Instead of killing the child, she gave him his first chance to display his divine strength.
 The infant strangled both snakes and played with them like toys, slaying his first monsters before he was even weaned.